Freezing bucket example

 An infinitely deep bucket with a single grid point

-Perhaps surprisingly, we need just one grid point to model an possibly infinitely thick slab of ice with SlabSeaIceModel
+Perhaps surprisingly, we need just one grid point to model a possibly infinitely thick slab of ice with SlabSeaIceModel.
+We would only need more than 1 grid point if our boundary conditions vary in the horizontal direction:

 grid = RectilinearGrid(size=(), topology=(Flat, Flat, Flat))